helena-intel/snippets/embeddings_npu/README.md

 normalization to the model.

 NPU only supports static shapes, so static shapes are required.
-By default we reshape to 384, change SIZE in the convert.py script to change this.
-We also configure the tokenizer to pad tokens to this shape.
+By default we reshape to a batch size of 1, sequence length of 128.
+Change BATCH_SIZE and INPUT_SIZE in the convert.py script to change this.
+We also configure the tokenizer to pad tokens to the INPUT_SIZE.

 Using OpenVINO's [preprocessing
 API](https://docs.openvino.ai/2024/openvino-workflow/running-inference/optimize-inference/optimize-preprocessing.html),